critmcdonald/javascript-charts/04_cleanup.md

 ## Width and Height

-* Replace your CSS code this this:
+* Replace your CSS code with this:

 ```css
     <style>